The goal of gas training is to join the gas safe register, as being registered means you’re legally allowed to complete gas work in the UK.

 You will need to download the application form to apply via paper form.

-You can make payment via cheque returned with the application form or credit/debit card.
+Payment can be made via cheque and returned with the application form or credit/debit card.

-More information can be found on the Gas Safe Register.
+You can find more information on the Gas Safe Register.

 How Long Does Gas Registration Last?